TERREMEMBER/znbase/docs/content/v1.3/benchmark/performance.md

 ## Goal

-The goal of this benchmark is to get an idea of the performance of YugabyteDB using a key-value workload.
+The goal of this benchmark is to get an idea of the performance of ZNbaseDB using a key-value workload.

 ## Recommended configuration